ymiplant/orthogonal-hypoxia-responses-plants/code/code/figures/README.md

-Scripts in this folder generate individual figures from the paper.
+Scripts in this folder generate figures and figure panels from the paper.
-Each script corresponds to one figure panel.
+Each script corresponds to a specific simulation or fitting analysis.